Scripting

 Layout Considerations

 These PDFs are designed to print well across a variety of scripts.
-For example, it will try its best to keep script sections together and avoid page breaks within a section, so that speakers reading from a printed script don't have an awkward page breaks right in the middle of a sentence.
+For example, it will try its best to keep script sections together and avoid page breaks within a section, so that speakers reading from a printed script don't have awkward page breaks right in the middle of a sentence.

-In addition, each block is printed after a fresh a page break, which will allow your team to easily print and replace just a specific block if there are script updates that need to be inserted, without needing to re-print the entire script.
+In addition, each block is printed after a fresh page break, which will allow your team to easily print and replace just a specific block if there are script updates that need to be inserted, without needing to re-print the entire script.

 Interactive Session Agenda